godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/write-to-file.md

 ## When is it used?

-- When Roo needs to create a new file from scratch
+- When Saarthi needs to create a new file from scratch
-- When Roo needs to completely rewrite an existing file
+- When Saarthi needs to completely rewrite an existing file
 - When creating multiple files for a new project
 - When generating configuration files, documentation, or source code
 - When you need to review changes before they're applied